teamhava/hava-ui-cli/cicd-examples/README.md

 # CICD Examples

-The following are sample CICD pipelines for various platforms:
+The following are sample CICD pipelines for various platforms.
+We recommend choosing which suits best.

 ## Github Actions